 The membership shall be divided into three classes as follows:

-Regular memberships shall be local cooperatives operating in Montanacredit unions and other associations and cooperatives operating upon a cooperative plan, and regional or state federations, associations or council of the same.
+Regular memberships shall be cooperatives operating in Montana regardless of industry.

-Sponsoring members shall be organizations operating on a state-wide or area basis composed of organizations that qualify for regular membership
+Sponsoring members shall be organizations, cooperatives, or cooperative associations that operate on a state-wide basis composed of organizations that qualify for regular membership.

-Associate members shall be individuals, firms, associations, corporations, clubs, groups, and organizations interested in promoting cooperatives and not qualified for regular membership.
+Associate members shall be individuals, firms, associations, corporations, clubs, groups, and organizations interested in promoting cooperatives and not qualified for regular or sponsoring membership.
 Associate members shall have the right to attend all meetings and participate in all discussions but shall have no right to vote in meetings of this council as laid out in Section 3.

-Section 2: Annual Membership Dues.

-Regular members shall make annual payment as follows:

-Supply Cooperatives

-Total Sales (after deduction of State Gasoline Tax) Business Volume: